nishthapaul/NotepadPro/README.md

-# NotepadPro
+## NotepadPro
-A Notepad with compile and run functionality written in JAVA.
-I have developed a small version of Notepad++ in JAVA with the help of AWT/Swing with event handling.
+A small version of Notepad++ with compile and run functionality developed in JAVA with the help of AWT/Swing with event handling. <br>